securityfirst/Umbrella_android/README.md

 However, when we built Umbrella we tried to keep in mind the story of Glen Greenwald and Edward Snowden.
 Greenwald couldn't communicate with Snowden at the start because he found it cumbersome to setup encryption (he nearly missed the one of biggest storys of the decade because of this!).
 Also, when he (and Laura Poitras) travelled to Hong Kong - they didn't have much knowledge about how to meet securely with Snowden and detect surveillance.
 This is common problem for journalists and acitivists.
 Umbrella is designed to solve this problem (and others) by having nearly everything they would have needed to know in the one place - in their pocket.

 ## Main Parts of Umbrella

 **Introduction:**
 This is the part the user sees first.
 It explains briefly how the app works and the basic terms and conditions.

-**Menu:** The menu is the main way for a user to navigate.
-It lists the dashboard, lessons and tool guides.
+**Menu:** The bottom navigation menu is the main way for a user to navigate.
+It lists the feed, forms, lessons (with tool guides), checklists and account.

-**My Security:**
-This where you access checklists you have favourited in "My Checklists" and real time updates in "The Dashboard"
+**Feed:**
+The feed contains security feeds from places like the UN Relief Web and the US Centers for Disease Control.
+You enter your location (and how often you want to be updated).
+Every a new update is released (e.g a disease outbreak in your location), the information comes up on the dashboard.

 **Lessons:**
 Lessons are where users can learn about topics and things that they can do to improve their security.
 Some of the lessons have different levels (Beginner, Advanced, Expert) depending on the your needs, ability and risk.
 Each module is broken down into sections.
 At the end of each module is a list for other resources and further reading.

+**Tool Guides:**
+These are detailed guides about how to use software and apps mentioned in the lessons.

 **Checklists:**
 Checklists are quick and easy references to help users implement the advice in the lessons.
 You can tick them off as you complete each item.
-Items can be added, disabled deleted and edited.
-If you favourite them by clicking the star, you will then see them in "My Checklists."
+Items can be edited.
+You may also create custom checklists.
+If you start ticking a checklist, you will then see them in the Chesklists page.
 Checklists can also be shared in through other apps such as your email.

 **Forms:**
 Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high risk location or report on a digital/physical security incident.

-**Dashboard:**
-The dashboard contains security customFeeds from places like the UN Relief Web and the US Centers for Disease Control.
-You enter your location (and how often you want to be updated).
-Every a new update is released (e.g a disease outbreak in your location), the information comes up on the dashboard.

-**Tool Guides:**
-These are detailed guides about how to use software and apps mentioned in the lessons.

 ## Lessons